taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Description** :
 This option allows cleaning all CRIU images on NGINX restart.
-Setting lsapi_reset_criu_on_restart to on means that on each NGINX restart the CRIU images which are stored in directory specified by lsapi_criu_imgs_path directive will be recreated on new request to domain(only after restart).
+Setting lsapi_reset_criu_on_restart to on means that on each NGINX restart the CRIU images, which are stored in the directory specified by lsapi_criu_imgs_path directive, will be recreated upon a new request to domain (only after restart).
-If this option set to off then CRIU images won’t be recreated on NGINX restart.

 ----